Impact of Power Prosthetic Failures on Amputees

 The researchers found that some errors were so insignificant that users didn't even notice them - particularly errors that were short in duration or that occurred when a user's weight was not being applied to the prosthetic leg.

 But errors that lasted longer, or that occurred when a user's weight was on the prosthetic limb, were more noticeable.
 The researchers also determined that critical, or especially noticeable, errors were also characterized by a large "mechanical work change," meaning the prosthetic limb thought it had to do significantly more or less work than the user intended.

-Video of a "stable" test can be seen at https://www.youtube.com/watchv=ZFka6AgrKdg&feature=youtu.be.
-Video of an "unstable" test can be seen at the top of the page, or at https://www.youtube.com/watchv=-BnCa0cqZMg&feature=youtu.be.
+"One of the things we'll be doing as we move forward with this work is seek ways to limit that mechanical work change," Huang says.
 "Any system that involves a human interface will have occasional errors," Huang notes.
 "But we think we can find ways to make those errors effectively insignificant."

 - "Effects of Locomotion Mode Recognition Errors on Volitional Control of Powered Above-Knee Prostheses"

 - Authors: Fan Zhang, Ming Liu, and He Huang, North Carolina State University and the University of North Carolina at Chapel Hill

 - Published: forthcoming from IEEE Transactions on Neural Systems and Rehabilitation Engineering

 The paper, "Effects of Locomotion Mode Recognition Errors on Volitional Control of Powered Above-Knee Prostheses," is published in early view online in the journal IEEE Transactions on Neural Systems and Rehabilitation Engineering.
 The paper was co-authored by Ming Liu, a laboratory manager in the joint biomedical engineering program.